norvig/paip-lisp/docs/chapter25.md

 ## 25.18 Exercises

-**Exercise  251 [h]** On your next programming project, keep a log of each bug you detect and its eventual cause and remedy.
+**Exercise 25.1 [h]** On your next programming project, keep a log of each bug you detect and its eventual cause and remedy.
-Classify each one according to the taxon-omy given in this chapter.
+Classify each one according to the taxonomy given in this chapter.
 What kind of mistakes do you make most often?
 How could you correct that?